tanvijpatil/rule-based-Chatbot/README.md

 ## Example Interaction

 Chatbot: Hi!
 I'm your friendly chatbot.
-Type 'exit' or 'quit' to end the conversation.
+Type 'exit' or 'quit' to end the conversation.<br>
-You: Hello
+You: Hello<br>
 Chatbot: Hello!
-How can I assist you today?
+How can I assist you today?<br>
-You: What's the time?
+You: What's the time?<br>
-Chatbot: The current time is 14:35:20.
+Chatbot: The current time is 14:35:20.<br>
-You: Thank you
+You: Thank you<br>
 Chatbot: You're welcome!
-Happy to help.
+Happy to help.<br>
-You: exit
+You: exit<br>
 Chatbot: Goodbye!
-Have a great day!
+Have a great day!<br>